anvk/a11yAccordion/README.md

 ### Options

 **parentSelector** - selector for the parent container which has an Accordion markup
-**AccordionItemSelector** - selector for Accordion row which contains header and hidden area
-**headerSelector** - selector for a header within the row
-**hiddenAreaSelector** - selector for hidden areas within the Accordion row
-**visibleAreaClass** - class which would be added to every row which will be uncollapsed/visible to the user
-**colorScheme** - color scheme for the Accordion
 **speed** - speed of animation
 **hiddenLinkDescription** - description for every Show/Hide link for users who use Assistive technology (AT)
 **showSearch** - boolean option which will tell Accordion to render search options
 **showOne** - boolean option which represents if Accordion can uncollapse only 1 row to the user
-**overallSearch** - boolean option which will tell search to look not only in headers but within collapsed areas as well (WARNING! **overallSearch** option can slow down performance in cases when there is lots of data or HTML markup present in the hidden areas.)
+**overallSearch** - boolean option which will tell search to look not only in headers but within collapsed areas as well
+**searchActionType** - "hide" or "collapse".
+Hide option hides/shows rows based on the search results.
+Collapse option collapses/uncollapses rows
 **onAreaShow** - custom callback which will be called after making visible an Accordion's area.
 Argument is jQuery DOM element for an area to become shown
 **onAreaHide** - user defined callback which will be called after hiding an Accordion's area.
 Argument is jQuery DOM element for an area to become hidden